 Students who tattle, who cry for no reason, who are off task and talking during instruction are not meeting the expected behaviors of this 3rd grade.
 Children who are mean, who tease, who whine, who bully other students, who have no manners, who are not honest and are not at all interested in learning or demonstrating what they know are interfering in the learning environment I have set up in Room 10.

 Those children will take home a behavior sheet for parent signatures.
 2 sheets sent home in one week will result in an immediate Parent Conference.
 Two Parent Conferences in a month will result in a meeting with Mr. Harp, myself and your child to discuss serious consequences for inappropriate behavior in class or on the playground.
+Third grade is your child's fourth year in a school setting.
+If he or she still cannot follow classroom and school rules...she or he does not belong in our classroom at all.
 The new Common Core State Standards have increased the rigor for our students and there is simply no time for drama and shenanigans.